CodingNomads/articles/movie-tweets/movie-analysis.md

 This is almost as tidy as you want it, but it would be much more clean and useful if you could get those production years in a separate column.
 That would allow you to compare film productions over the years.

-To accomplish this, you will practice working with the `.str` attribute, which is quite popular and a lifesaver in many cases.
+To accomplish this, you will practice working with the `.str` attribute, which is quite popular - and a lifesaver in many cases!
 You will:

 - Make a new column by getting the 4 digits representing the year
 - Remove the last 7 characters from the movie names